JeremyACase/ubiquia/docs/adr/ADR_Belief_State_Generation.md

-# Architecture Decision Record: Ye of Little Belief State
+# Architecture Decision Record: Belief State Generation - Ye of Little Belief State

 ## Decision
 Ubiquia will support the ability to generate RESTful, statically-typed, JSON-validating, distributed "Belief States" and deploy them into a Kubernetes environment from only a single ***Agent Communication Language*** input.